JamesPhillipsUK/better-wa-compatible-timer/README.md

 This system acts as an improved timer for World Archery's [World Archery Timing System](https://web.archive.org/web/20260508224434/https://www.worldarchery.sport/sport/education/judging).

+## Features

+- Simplified timer display, designed to be easy to read on LED Displays.
+- Message control panel to conveniently send messages via the timer displays between shooting ends.
+- Easy-to-use Wizard - to setup and run the entire timing and messaging system in just a few clicks.

 ## System Requirements

 - Windows 10 / 11, MacOS (on Apple Silicon), or Linux